bingr001/movies/README.md

 ### `yarn start`

-This is an app that brings in data from the OMDB API and gives information about movies.
+This app searches for just about any movie you can think of and displays the movie poster and synopsis.
+It was built with React and the OMDB API.